Probate Q&A Series

 Key Steps to Handle Marital Abandonment Claims and Mediation

-• Document dates, communications, and financial data proving abandonment.
+• Document dates, communications, and financial data relevant to the disqualification claim.

-• File a written objection to the elective share petition.
+• File a written response or objection to the elective share petition.

 • Compile an estate inventory and support records.